pingchenchan/cs230-winter24-project/README.md

 - `GET /health_check`: Return ok if the application is alive.

 ### Monitor
-- `GET /containers`: Returns a JSON list of all running container IDs.
 - `PUT /report`: Update dead servers reported from a load balancer.

 ## Future Works